michailangelospierratos/Fires_in_Greece/README.md

 # Fires in Greece 2017-2021

 ## Overview-Objectives
 This project is an attempt to analyze the data of wildfires in Greece during the period 2017-2021.
-This project was motivated by the devastating severity of the recent wildfires in Greece during the summer of 2021 in places such as Euvoia and Elia.
+This project was motivated by the devastating severity of the recent wildfires in Greece during the summer of 2021 in places such as Evia, Attiki and Elia.
 The insights I try to extract from the data are:
 ### **Historical trends**
 * The general trend of the severity of fires in Greece in these last years
 * The total land that has been burnt from these fires